hhshhd/LeagueOfLegendGamePrediction/README.md

 # Prediction behind LOL
 **Name**: Housheng Hai

 A project designed to build and train a model for predicting LOL games result.
 DSC80 at UCSD.
+Our exploratory data analysis on this dataset can be found here.

 ### Framing the Problem
 #### Problem Identification